School of Journalism and Mass Communication (University of Wisconsin–Madison): Reputation and rankings

 According to the 2017 Center for World University Rankings, UW-Madison ranked 4th in subject rankings for communication.

-In the 2010 Assessment of Research Doctorate Programs by the US National Research Council, the School's doctoral program received high marks compared to more than 80 PhD communication programs within the country.
-In the 2010 assessment, programs were given a range of high and low ranks for each indicator.
-As reported by NRC, the School received the following high-low ranks:
+In the 2010 Assessment of Research Doctorate Programs by the National Research Council, the school's doctoral program was evaluated among more than 80 PhD communication programs nationwide.
+The assessment provided a range of high and low possible ranks for each indicator, with the school receiving the following ranges: